Skip to content

 No kids walking away.
 No small figures between the cars.
 No movement at all.
 Just a lightly raining parking lot, my breath loud in the car, and two empty spaces where two kids had been standing seconds before.

 I drove home.
 My dogs greeted me like everything was normal.
 Except Ollie, my black German Shepherd.
 He drove his nose into guts, sniffing like a crazed hellhound.
-Ollie ran his nosed up-and-down my torso, and snorted.
+Ollie ran his nose up-and-down my torso, and snorted.
 He sat down, looked me in the eyes, and whined.

 He cocked his head toward the front gate of the fence, flashed his big ol’ fangs, snarled, and stood up.
 Ollie trotted a few steps to the gate, then stopped … and came back to me on the porch with a wagging tail.